Cape Cod Water Quality at a Glance

 Protected Aquifer System

-- Natural Filtration: Soil composition provides excellent natural filtration, with groundwater typically extracted from depths of 100-400 feet after decades of natural purification.
+- Natural Filtration: The aquifer’s sandy glacial composition provides excellent natural filtration.
+Groundwater is typically extracted from depths of 100–400 feet after decades of natural purification through permeable glacial deposits.

-- Watershed Protection: Over 100,000 acres of protected land including National Seashore, state forests, and local conservation areas help maintain source water quality through development restrictions and buffer zones around wellheads.
+- Watershed Protection: Over 100,000 acres of protected land — including Cape Cod National Seashore, state forests, and local conservation areas — help maintain source water quality through development restrictions and wellhead buffer zones.

 Treatment Technologies

-- PFAS Treatment: Several Cape water districts have installed granular activated carbon (GAC) and ion exchange treatment systems at affected wells to remove PFAS compounds, with Barnstable and Mashpee leading implementation.
+- PFAS Treatment: Multiple Cape water districts have installed granular activated carbon (GAC) and ion exchange treatment systems at affected wells to remove PFAS compounds.
+Hyannis Water System led early implementation following severe contamination from the nearby Barnstable County Fire/Rescue Training Academy; additional systems came online in 2024–2025.
+See our water filter solutions guide for home filtration options.

-- Minimal Disinfection: Most Cape systems use minimal chlorination due to the naturally protected groundwater source, resulting in lower disinfection byproduct formation compared to surface water systems.
+- Minimal Disinfection: Most Cape systems use minimal chlorination due to the naturally protected groundwater source, resulting in lower disinfection byproduct (DBP) formation compared to surface water systems such as those serving Boston.

-- Emerging Solutions: Pilot programs testing advanced oxidation processes and biofiltration specifically designed for Cape Cod’s unique water chemistry and contaminant profile.
+- Emerging Solutions: Pilot programmes are testing advanced oxidation processes and biofiltration tailored to Cape Cod’s unique water chemistry, with focus on PFAS removal efficiency and minimising treatment costs for smaller water districts.

 Infrastructure Challenges

-- Saltwater Intrusion Monitoring: Extensive monitoring network with sentinel wells to detect early signs of saltwater intrusion from rising sea levels and increased pumping during tourism season.
+- Saltwater Intrusion Monitoring: An extensive network of sentinel wells monitors for early signs of saltwater intrusion from rising sea levels and increased summer pumping, particularly critical near coastal wells during peak tourist season.

-- System Expansion: Strategic extension of municipal water service to areas previously reliant on private wells that show vulnerability to contamination, prioritizing environmental justice communities.
+- System Expansion: Strategic extension of municipal water mains to areas previously reliant on private wells is ongoing, prioritising households near Joint Base Cape Cod and fire training facilities where PFAS contamination is confirmed.

 Community Protection Initiatives

-Cape Cod’s water districts offer comprehensive community support including subsidized water testing for private well owners, filter rebate programs for affected households, and water conservation incentives to protect the aquifer.
-The Cape Cod Water Protection Collaborative coordinates regional response to water quality threats, while educational programs engage residents and seasonal visitors in source water protection.
-The region’s strong environmental ethos has fostered innovative approaches to managing emerging contaminants, with particular focus on early detection and transparent communication.
-Despite seasonal population fluctuations placing stress on water infrastructure, Cape Cod’s ongoing investment in aquifer protection and treatment technologies helps preserve the exceptional quality of this critical natural resource.
+Cape Cod’s water districts offer comprehensive community support including subsidised PFAS testing for private well owners (over 3,600 wells remain outside mandatory testing requirements), filter rebate programmes for affected households, and water conservation incentives to protect aquifer levels.
+The Cape Cod Water Protection Collaborative coordinates regional response to water quality threats, while educational programmes engage both residents and seasonal visitors in source water protection.
+The region’s strong environmental culture has fostered innovative approaches to emerging contaminant management, with an emphasis on early detection and transparent public communication.
+Check our live boil water advisory tracker for any active alerts across Cape Cod and Massachusetts.

 Recommendations for Cape Cod Residents